-4. Remove screws and lock washers that secure the fuel sender to the fuel tank.
+4. Remove screws and lock washers that secure the sender to the fuel tank.

-5. Remove fuel sender and gasket from the fuel tank.
-Clean all fuel from the sender.
+5. Remove sender and gasket from the fuel tank.
+Clean any fuel from the sender.

 NOTE: Before taking small resistance readings with a digital multimeter, short meter test leads together.
-The meter will display a small resistance value.
-This internal resistance of the meter and test leads should be sub-tracted from the measured value of the component.
+The meter will display a small resistance value (usually 0.5 ohms or less).
+This internal resistance of the meter and test leads should be subtracted from the measured value of the component.

 Make sure sending unit is completely dry (no fuel on it) before testing.
-Perform test away from the fuel tank to prevent an explosion or fire from sparks.
+Perform test away from the tank to prevent an explosion or fire from sparks.

-6. Check resistance of the sender with a multimeter (Fig. 51):
+6. Check resistance of the sender with a multimeter (Fig. 45).

-A. Resistance with the float in the full position should be from 27.5 to 39.5 ohms.
+A. Resistance with the float in the full position should be 27.5 to 39.5 ohms.

-B. Resistance with the float in the empty position should be from 240 to 260 ohms.
+B. Resistance with the float in the empty position should be 240 to 260 ohms.

 7. Replace sender as necessary.
-Install sender into fuel tank.
+Reinstall sender into fuel tank.